David Mellor known as Senior Lecturer in Sociology

 There are four key themes to my current work: 1) immunology, which draws on the work of Peter Sloterdijk and Bernard Stiegler to form an onto-political position concerning the formation of humanity through and with technics; 2) the android imaginary, which concerns how technics flourish as aspects of modern social imaginaries, with particular emphasis on the figure of the android, or artificial person; 3) the Technosphere, which examines the contemporary planetary reality and world-view of technology, especially the techno-scene, the political-ethical realm of speculation and debate; 4) futurity, which concerns the design ethics for the future, and our need for strategic, imaginative, pragmatic approaches to the integration of humans and digital machines.

 I previously worked as a Senior Manager in Research Resources for the Economic and Social Research Council.

-I also worked in Education Studies, holding research positions at Bristol University, Leeds University, and Cardiff University.
+I also worked in Sociology and Education Studies, holding research positions at Bristol University, Leeds University, and Cardiff University.

 Global Ethics – MSc Global Governance

-Mellor, D. (2017, forthcoming) ‘Should Robots Commit Crimes?’
+Mellor, D. (2017) ‘Should Robots Commit Crimes?’
 British Society of Criminology, Cardiff University, 17th May

 Mellor, D. (2017) ‘Machines and Automation: Welcome address’, Machines and Automation: Perspectives on Labour, Surveillance and Warfare.
 Capitalist, Ideology and Crisis research cluster symposium, School of Modern Languages, Cardiff University, 5th May